 At Bunscoil Rinn an Chabhlaigh, we have a colourful E.A.L. classroom with an enthusiastic learning environment and a myriad of teaching materials and child-friendly resources.
 Our primary aim is to deliver a programme of English language tuition which is based exclusively on the primary curriculum and which prepares and supports the child in:

 - socialising with peers

 E.A.L. classes are tailored to children’s specific language needs, progress is constantly monitored and efforts are always commended.
-Our E.A.L. teacher this year, Miss L. O’Donnell, works closely with class teachers and support teachers to ensure all E.A.L. students enjoy the best English educational experience possible!
+Our E.A.L. teachers’ this year, Ms De Rís and Ms Stafford work closely with class teachers and support teachers to ensure all E.A.L. students enjoy the best English educational experience possible!

 Let’s learn English together and discover limitless potential!